4.8 out of 5 based on 357 reviews

 4.

-Submit your homeschooling application
+Submit your homeschooling registration

 When you’ve built the right course bundle, found the best study level and received all the information and documents you need, you’re ready to enrol.
-You’ll complete our Application Form and pay a £95 registration fee, and you’ll receive a formal quote for course fees and book shipping.
+You’ll complete our Registration Form and pay a £95 registration fee, and you’ll receive a formal quote for course fees and book shipping.
 We’ll also send you everything you need to know about how to pay your course fees.
 Once we’ve received course fee payment, your child will be formally enrolled with our school, with a Student Progress Manager and dedicated course Tutors allocated to them.
 They’ll be able to access their courses from three days after you receive an email from us confirming your enrolment, so they can officially get started with us on the next chapter of their education!

 Entry requirements